 Release Year: 2021

-Part of the 25th Anniversary Celebrations set, this card features clean, vibrant artwork that nods to Ho-Oh’s legendary status.
-Despite being one of the few Gen 2 reps in the set, it’s often overshadowed by the big three Kanto starters and their reprints.
+Part of the 25th Anniversary Celebrations set, this card features clean, vibrant artwork that reflects Ho-Oh’s legendary aura.
+Despite being one of the only Gen 2 representatives in the set, it often takes a back seat to the reprints of the original Kanto starters and Pikachu.

-Graded Note: Raw copies are plentiful, but PSA 10s make a nice, low-risk pickup for collectors of modern milestone sets.
+Graded Note: Raw copies are widely available and inexpensive.
+PSA 10 examples are a low-risk pickup for collectors of modern milestone sets, with populations relatively high due to the card’s print volume and strong modern centering.

 4. Shining Ho-Oh (SM70) – SM Promos (SMP)